 Not only look at the planets in play, but also keep in mind the houses they're in and rule in your natal chart.
 Being swindled out of your money, for example, would show up with a hard aspect to the 2nd house cusp or ruler, the house of money.
 I always caution people about getting seriously involved with someone if they have a hard aspect by Neptune to their Venus, planetary ruler of love, 5th house cusp or ruler (house of love), or 7th house cusp or ruler (house of commitment).

 Also track the movement by Neptune through your houses.
 What's ruled by those houses is where you're more generally easily deceived at the moment.
 This is a challenging one because it lasts much longer than a Neptune aspect to a natal planet (a year or two for the aspect to a natal planet, up to a decade for in a natal house).
 You can adjust a bit better with it in the houses over time, but may be more vulnerable in the first couple of years it's in effect.

 You can look at what Neptune is doing to your progressed chart as well.
 If transit Neptune is doing any of the same things to your progressed chart (hard aspects to the progressed personal planets, changing progressed houses), this can also make you more vulnerable.

 So how do you counter Neptune?

-The problem with Neptune is, when we're under his influence with a hard aspect, it's so difficult to convince us that we're not being realistic.
+The problem with Neptune is, when we're under its influence with a hard aspect, it's so difficult to convince us that we're not being realistic.
 We swear we're seeing things exactly as they are, but we're not at all.
 That's the Neptune influence making us see what we want to see instead of what's actually there.
 Not only are we easily deceived by others, but we can easily deceive ourselves as well.

 What's the exact opposite of this?
 Saturn influence, the eternal realist.
 Often, I find people have the hardest time with the consequences of difficult Neptune if they come out of the aspect with a hard Saturn aspect.
 It can cause a big crash to reality.